Emperor-Nathan/GetWiktLang/README.md

 When this program (the file getwiktlang.py) is run in a Python shell, it will create a bar chart in TkInter of coverage of languages on the English Wiktionary.
 The black bars indicate the number of lemmas for that language, while the orange bars indicate the ideal number, i.e. how many lemmas there would be if the language had the same lemmas-to-native-speakers ratio as English.
 You can scroll up and down in the chart with the arrow keys; the chart will automatically re-size itself.

+You can change the TkInter window size with size.csv.

 Required dependencies:
 - BeautifulSoup
 - TkInter